 By contrast, I couldn’t fathom what answer would satisfy the physical therapists.
 I sensed they were asking it as if reading from a script, with no understanding that pain has context.
 Had I been at home, my experience of that pain would probably have been less.
 Had I not been sleep-deprived, it might well have been marginal.
 Had I not been restricted by the mobile coatrack, the resulting freedom might have left me more or less oblivious to the pain.
 Indeed, when the IV was at last removed and I was released from that ball and chain, I walked around with a blissful sense of freedom that, temporarily at least, overrode all discomfort.

 I didn’t think through all those explanations at the time.
 Instead, I was tempted to tell the physical therapists something along the following lines.
 Okay, “ten” on the pain scale would be a reasonable rating for someone being burned at the stake.
 Applying electrodes to the genitals probably also qualifies.
-Other tortures come to mind, down to having your fingernails and toenails pulled out, which might rate a “one.”
+Other tortures come to mind, down to having your fingernails and toenails pulled out, which in that context might rate a “one.”

 Once you recognize there are degrees of pain that make you beg for a quick death, all lesser pain fades into insignificance, rendering a numerical pain scale meaningless.
 In that light, the only genuine number I could assign to my pain was “zero.”

-But I sensed that getting discharged from the hospital required me to cooperate in this game of illusions.
+But getting discharged from the hospital required me to cooperate in this game of illusions.
 I said to the physical therapists, “I don’t know.
 Call it ‘5,’ or ‘6,’ or ‘7,’ or ‘ten.’
 Anything you like.”
 Sitting next to me, my wife Laura whispered that if I kept going on like that, they’d only see me as a crotchety old codger.

 After they left, a nurse appeared and announced my discharge had been approved.
 To their credit, the physical therapists hadn’t declared this crochety old codger unfit for life on the outside.
 (Or, if they had, they’d been overruled.)